TULCA: Weather Gods – Reprised

-TULCA Festival of Visual Art and Galway 2020 European Capital of Culture present:
+TULCA Festival of Visual Arts and Galway 2020 European Capital of Culture present:

 Having been cancelled in 2020 due to a red weather warning, TULCA is pleased to announce the reprise and re-imagining of this specially commissioned work by Isadora Epstein.
 Weather Gods was originally conceived as a live performance taking place in front of an audience on the Galway to Gort train.
 This new work is inspired by Iris Murdoch’s concept of unselfing, and its demand that we journey away from ourselves to be attentive to the world, to be curious about the people, places and ideas that surround us.
-It has now been reimagined as a radio play which will be available to download from the TULCA website from Saturday 17 April.
+It has now been reimagined as a radio play which will be available to stream from the TULCA website from Sunday 18 April.

-Weather Gods is written and performed by Isadora Epstein, who, accompanied by musicians Davy Kehoe, Daniel McAuley and Ailbhe Nic Oireachtaigh and by artist Stéfane Béna Hanly created a performance combining a mythological weather report with a train trip out West on the Great Western Railway.
+Weather Gods is written and performed by Isadora Epstein, who, accompanied by musicians Davy Kehoe, Daniel McAuley and Ailbhe Nic Oireachtaigh and artist Stéfane Béna Hanly created a performance combining a mythological weather report with a train trip out West on the Great Western Railway.
 With live musical performance from the titular mythical weather gods, and featuring original scores and some familiar favourites, this work is placed somewhere between an art performance and a memorable piece of theatre.

 About TULCA UnSelfing